kylemcdonald/ExhaustingACrowd/readme.md

 ```

 If your computer is connected to AirPlay, the pause function is delayed (in order to sync the audio).

+### Problems Building

+* 2021-4-10 Currently on Node v12.18.3.
+After running `npm start` I saw the message `Error: Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime`.
+Tried `npm rebuild node-sass`.
+Then saw the error `No Xcode or CLT version detected!`.
+Ran Xcode and let it install "additional components".
+Then ran `sudo xcode-select --reset` and ran `npm rebuild node-sass` again.
+Found [this explanation](https://github.com/nodejs/node-gyp/issues/1763) and tried upgrading `npm install node-sass@4.12.0 --save`.
+Seems like it didn't actually try upgrading.
+[Node support for node-sass](https://github.com/sass/node-sass#node-version-support-policy) says Node 12+ requires node-sass 4.12+.
+Tried adding `--force` flag.
+Installed the correct version, but `npm start` still failed.
+Switched to new machine, same Node version.
+Pulled repo and ran `npm install` from empty. `npm start` works.
+The original reason to try fixing this is that the notes weren't showing up anymore.
+But it works fine locally, which means there is a distinction between the Heroku and local versions.
+Turns out this can be fixed by setting the config variable `PGSSLMODE` to `require`.
+The hint was in the message `heroku "error: no pg_hba.conf entry for host"` and the side note: `"SSL off"`.

 ## Credits